ssundarr3/Machine-Learning-Tetris/README.md

 ./out to run

--gen numberOfGenerations (default is 100) (might take some time on default settings) -wts numberOfWeightsPerGeneration (default is 30)
+-gen numberOfGenerations (default is 100) (might take some time on default settings)

+-wts numberOfWeightsPerGeneration (default is 30)

--gpr numberOfGamesPerWeight (default is 3)
+-gpw numberOfGamesPerWeight (default is 3)

 -seed to set the seed (initial value is time(NULL))